infinitered/motion-scene-kit/README.md

 Some things wrapped, new stuff added, some pain removed

-**This is very preliminary, I'm using it in a real app, but it's very rough at this point.
-Also, I'm using this in OS X, I haven't tried it in iOS yet.**
+**This is very preliminary, I'm using it in a real app, but it's very rough at this point.**

 ![image](http://ir_wp.s3.amazonaws.com/wp-content/uploads/sites/11/2014/08/motion-scene-kit-sample.jpg)

+Works in both OS X and iOS.
+You need to target iOS 8.0 or higher (8 is when Apple added SceneKit to iOS)

 ## Installation

 Add this line to your application's Gemfile:

 ```
 gem 'motion-scene-kit', :git => 'https://github.com/infinitered/motion-scene-kit'
-# gem 'motion-scene-kit'
 ```

 And then execute: